Shelby Cooke said it best when he described what the Civil War meant to American History:

 April 3 - 4:

 Jefferson Davis flees Richmond and heads deeper south, while Abraham Lincoln sets foot in the Confederate capital.

-Six days after Lee’s surrender Abraham Lincoln is assassinated by John Wilkes Booth.
-The country mourns as the nation enters a time of reconstruction without the leadership or Lincoln.
+Six days after Lee's surrender, Abraham Lincoln was assassinated by John Wilkes Booth.
+The country mourns as the nation enters a time of reconstruction without the leadership of Lincoln.